 I'm Erin.
-I help teachers save time and enjoy teaching with practical, creative resources.
+I help teachers save time and enjoy teaching with practical, thoughtful advice on time management.

 My goal is to provide inspiration and resources for upper elementary teachers.

 I have been as high and as low as one person could possibly be in the course of teaching career.
 A lifelong battle with anxiety threatened to derail my journey in education from the start.
 Regardless of how difficult things were, I held on to the belief that everyone's life has a purpose far greater than we can conceive.
 I kept learning and striving to be the teacher I wanted to be: someone that inspires others to be creative, resourceful, and motivated to make learning a lifelong endeavor.

 The turning point in my teaching career was being named the 2014 West Virginia Teacher of the Year.
 It allowed me to see teaching from a perspective other than my own classroom.
 Most importantly, I had the opportunity to speak to countless teacher education students and beginning teachers about what they needed to be prepared to start their careers in the classroom.
 Suddenly, I saw a new direction and purpose for my role in education: helping teachers save time and prepare their classrooms with resources and guidance for our changing times.
 I didn't know where to start or even where to get started, but the fact you are reading this right now is that we are all on our way to finding peace and purpose in the profession of serving others.

 You're more than a teacher - and so am I.